 Employees are expected to dress appropriately for their position, their daily activities, and their expected public contact.
 Employees attending business meetings or other related contact should dress professionally in business attire.
-The City work environment, though a casual atmosphere, may receive visitors, etc. and all personnel are to be dressed appropriately.
+The City work environment, though a casual atmosphere, may receive visitors, and all personnel are to be dressed appropriately.
 Hair and clothes should be neat.
-Any part of an employee's dress, appearance or hygiene that is deemed unprofessional or that may endanger the employee and/or staff may be prohibited by the Mayor or City Administrator and / or their designee.
-The Mayor or City Administrator and / or their designee may order an employee to take unpaid time to go home and change if their attire is not considered appropriate.
+Any part of an employee's dress, appearance or hygiene that is deemed unprofessional or that may endanger the employee and/or staff may be prohibited by the Mayor.
+The Mayor may order an employee to take unpaid time to go home and change if their attire is not considered appropriate.

--

 SCHEDULE AND BREAKS

 Work Week/Work Schedule/Over Time

-City's core business hours are from 8:00 a.m. to 4:30 p.m.
+The City's core business hours are from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
-Most employees are expected to adhere to this schedule, however as described herein, Flexible Working Schedules may be considered.
+Most employees are expected to adhere to this schedule; however as described herein, Flexible Working Schedules may be considered.

 The workweek will begin on Saturday at 12:00 a.m. and end on Friday at 11:59 p.m.

 Non-exempt employees working over 40 hours per week will be paid overtime at one and one half times their hourly wage rate.
-If the supervisor, the Mayor or City Administrator and / or their designee and the employee agree, the non-exempt employee can elect to accumulate compensatory time for use as time-off at a future date at a rate of one and one-half times the number of hours worked over the 40 hour work week.
-Non-exempt employees must receive authorization to work overtime or comp time hours in writing from their supervisor, prior to working the additional hours.
-Maximum accruals of compensatory time shall be limited to 50 hours for regular employees.
+If the Mayor and the employee agree, the non-exempt employee may elect to accumulate compensatory time for use as time-off at a future date at a rate of one and one-half times the number of hours worked over the 40-hour work week.
+Non-exempt employees must receive authorization to work overtime or to accumulate compensatory time hours in writing from their supervisor, prior to working the additional hours.
+Maximum accruals of compensatory time shall be limited to 80 hours for regular employees.
 After maximum accrual, overtime compensation shall be paid.
 Any unused, accrued compensatory time hours will be paid to non-exempt employees upon termination of the employment relationship.

 Overtime is based on actual hours worked.
-Time off for sick leave, annual leave or any leave of absence will not be considered hours worked for the purpose of overtime.
+Time off for sick leave, vacation leave, holidays or any leave of absence will not be considered hours worked for the purpose of overtime.

 Meals and Breaks

-Employees may take one 15-minute break when they are scheduled to work four consecutive hours.
-Break periods are paid but may not exceed 15 minutes per four consecutive hour period.
+Paid breaks may be taken, upon agreement between the non-exempt employee and their supervisor.

 All employees are expected to take an unpaid lunch period of at least thirty (30) minutes per day.
 The length of time for a given lunch period will be agreed upon between the employee and their immediate supervisor and should not interfere with the employee's performance or needs of the organization.